Written by Mark Newman, President of Precision Analytical, Inc.

 Receive hormone-related lab results within the P2P EMR and give your patients the ability to view results online through the patient portal!

 Power2Practice is the only EMR, Advanced Patient Portal and Practice Management Software designed specifically for Integrative, Anti-Aging and Functional Medicine.
-Click here to see all the reasons why Power2Practice is different from traditional EMRs and schedule your live, 30-minute demo today!
+Click here to see all the reasons why Power2Practice is different from traditional EMRs and schedule your demo today!

 - Filicori, M., J.P.
 Butler, and W.F.
 Crowley, Neuroendocrine regulation of the corpus luteum in the human.
 Evidence for pulsatile progesterone secretion.
 J Clin Invest, 1984.
 73(6): p.
 1638-47.